KoomeKiriinya/RasaChatbot/data/nlu.md

 - am I talking to a bot?
 - am I talking to a human?

-## intent: inform
-- Things have been difficult at [school](place)
-- Things have been difficult at [home](place)
-- Things are just not ok
-- Everyone hates me
-- I am a wierdo
-- I have no money to attend campus parties

 ## intent:out_of_scope
 - that's not what I want to do
 - wait stop